 Activities that many pre-med students participate in to relax can include hanging out and catching up with friends or loved ones, exercising, or taking a bath.

-If you find yourself with pre-med anxiety, it's important to talk to someone that can help you with your stresses, like a counselor, family member, or friend.
+If you find yourself struggling with pre-med anxiety, it's important to talk to someone who can help you with your stresses, like a counselor, family member, or friend.

 You can also take charge of your schedule by planning out your days or week and booking in "me time" for yourself - a day that you can spend doing whatever you want to do - whether that's exercising, reading a book, or watching your favorite tv show with friends.